Song-Hanbit/py_charmm_gui/README.md

 Download psf, pdb and CHARMM parameter files from ligandrm of charmm-gui.org with Python.

 ## Dependency
-playwright (tested version: 1.29.0) for python
+Playwright (tested version: 1.29.0) for Python

 ## Structure of package